Fire blend and fire light,

 life grows anew out of the soil.

 While we wait for Spring to arrive, Punxsutawney Phil predicted another six weeks of Winter for us in the USA and Canada.
 Yep, the Groundhog saw his shadow in Pennsylvenia this morning.
-On the hand we have our own little critter, which predicts the weather here in Texas.
+On the other hand we have our own little critter, which predicts the weather here in Texas.
 Alvin, the Armadillo predicted an early Spring in the Lone Star State.
 Oh boy!
 We really could use a few cold weeks and some snow to kill those pesky bugs.
 And the land needs the water.

 Today we also celebrate Imbolc.
 The days are getting longer.
 And Nature prepares itself for the emerging of new life.
 In many places in the Northern Hemisphere, little snowdrops and crocuses peak through the still frozen soil.
 It will get warmer and life will flourish with new baby animals.
 It’s the Coming of Spring.